cscorley/dissertation/chapters/2_related/1_tr.md

 ##### Mean Reciprocal Rank (MRR)

-Reciprocal rank is often useful when there are few, perhaps only one, relevant document to the query. *Mean reciprocal rank* is an average of reciprocal ranks over many different queries, hence it is useful for evaluating the effectiveness of a search engine [@Croft-etal_2010].
+Reciprocal rank is often useful when there is one relevant document to the query. *Mean reciprocal rank* is an average of reciprocal ranks over different queries, hence it is useful for evaluating the effectiveness of a search engine [@Croft-etal_2010].

 \begin{equation}
 \operatorname{MRR} =